Yalata, South Australia: History

-The main religion of residents was as follows, Lutheran: 37.3%, no religion 15.4%, Australian Aboriginal traditional religions: 10.8% and not stated: 33.6%.

 Governance

 Yalata is governed at the local level by the Yalata Community Council, one of the several local government bodies in South Australia classified as Aboriginal Councils (AC).
 Yalata Land is held in trust under the Aboriginal Lands Trust Act 1966 and covers an area of 456,300 ha.

 At the state and federal levels, Yalata lies in the electoral district of Flinders and at the division of Grey, respectively.

 Facilities

 There is a caravan park to assist tourists passing through or visiting the Great Australian Bight for fishing or whale watching.

 Yalata Anangu School provides R-12 education.

+The swimming pool reopened around 2024 after a period of closure, after much needed upgrades, including new rescue and safety equipment as well as new staff.

 Yalata Mission Airport is a single-runway airstrip that serves the community and nearby lands.